EldonGabriel/eldongabriel.github.io/_posts/2026-06-11-linux-security-hardening-framework-applied-design-phase-3.md

 2. **Control design:** Define security rules for users, network, and system files
 3. **Validation plan:** Define how to test if controls work without breaking the system

-# 4.0 Pre-Hardening Security Findings (Theoretical Baseline)
+# 4.0 Pre-Hardening Security Findings

 The baseline shows common risks in default Linux systems:

+**Legacy Protocol Exposure (High)**
-* **Legacy Protocol Exposure (High - High):** Services like Telnet, FTP, and Rlogin may be enabled.
+* Services like Telnet, FTP, and Rlogin may be enabled.
 These send data in plain text and can expose passwords.

+**Authentication Weaknesses (High)**
-* **Authentication Weaknesses (High - High):** Root login may be allowed.
+* Root login may be allowed.
 Password rules and lockouts are often weak or missing.

+**System Integrity Risks (Medium)**
-* **System Integrity Risks (Medium - Medium):** USB ports may be active, and unowned files may exist.
+* USB ports may be active, and unowned files may exist.
 SELinux is required to reduce these risks.

+**Visibility Gaps (Medium)**
-* **Visibility Gaps (Medium - Low):** Systems may lack IDS tools and centralized log monitoring, making attacks harder to detect.
+* Systems may lack IDS tools and centralized log monitoring, making attacks harder to detect.

-# 5.0 Security Improvements Implemented / Recommended
+# 5.0 Security Improvements

 The framework defines these controls: